Code-Institute-Submissions/Finess_Interios/README.md

 ### Features Left to Implement

-### Another feature idea

-Eventually I'd like to implement a picture trasition to the main page in order to give it the impression of less static.
+In a near future I would like to implement:

+1- Use bootstrap for a more smooth transition between breakpoints;
+2- Add Jquery for real life contact form submission.

 ## Technologies Used

 For this project I have mainly used HTML & CSS.
 According to the project objective.
-I was inclined to add a small portion of JS in the videoo gallery for playing and stop purposes.
+I was inclined to add a small portion of JS in the videoo gallery for playing and stop purposes and for the navigation menu.

 ## Contact form